Remod-org/MoMRevisited/README.md

   - Since EAC will be disabled, keep this in mind for potential hackers with 'improved' clients and scripts.

 ## Server instructions

+These steps enable a mod for the login function of the game server.

   - This currently will only work for the Windows game server.
   - Edit your game server configs as follows